 - Skipping zones for the descent.
 Coming down feels easy on the lungs but loads the legs.
 Zone 1-2 cardio with high eccentric load is real training stress.
 Pace the descent like the rest of the day.

 - Confusing average HR with steady HR.
-A "zone 2" hike with bursts to zone 4 on steep sections averages out to look like zone 2 on Strava, but is not the same physiological adaptation.
+A "zone 2" hike with bursts to zone 4 on steep sections averages out to look like zone 2 in your wearable's auto-zoning, but is not the same physiological adaptation.
 Steady is the point.

 A simple weekly distribution that works